How to Merge Cells in Google Sheets

 3. Formulas that refer to a range of cells may return errors if the reference includes merged cells.

-4. Adjust the text wrapping settings to control how text fits within the merged cell.
+4. Adjust the text wrapping settings to control how the text fits within the merged cell.

 Unmerge Cells in Google Sheets